rubenrabb01/Modeling-MacFish-database/Horizontal range.md

 All Pareto k estimates are good (k < 0.5).
 See help('pareto-k-diagnostic') for details.
 ```
+The table shows us a summary of Pareto k diagnostic, which is used to assess the reliability of the estimates.
+Lets check what the different parameters mean:
+- _elpd_loo_ estimate is  the Bayesian LOO estimate of the expected log predictive density (ELPD) and is a sum of N individual pointwise log predictive densities
+  - If k < 0.5, then the corresponding component of _elpd_loo_ is estimated with high accuracy
+  - If 0.5 < k < 0.7 the accuracy is lower, but still ok
+  - If k > 0.7, then importance sampling is not able to provide useful estimate for that component/observation
+- _elpd_loo_ SE is computed by using the standard deviation of the N components and multiplying by sqrt(N).
+This SE is a coarse description of our uncertainty about the predictive performance for unknown future data.
+When N is small or there is severe model misspecification, the current SE estimate is overoptimistic and the actual SE can even be twice as large (_Vehtari, Gelman, and Gabry, 2017_)
+- _p_loo_ (effective number of parameters) is the difference between _elpd_loo_ and the non-cross-validated log posterior predictive density.
+It describes how much more difficult it is to predict future data than the observed data
+  - p_loo < N and p_loo < p, where p is the total number of parameters in the model, indicates a well-specified model
+  - p_loo > N or p_loo > p indicates that the model has very weak predictive capability and may indicate a severe model misspecification
+- _looic_ is the LOO Information Criterion (LOOIC), which is equivalent to AIC and is used to estimate ELPD for a new dataset

+Our results show that the k estimates are reliable indicating non-significant differences between leave-one-out and full posteriors:
+ - All Pareto k estimates are lower than 0.5 indicating high accuracy of the ELPD estimates
+ - _p_loo_ estimate is 44.2 which is lower that the total number of parameters, which is 53, indicating a well-specified model

 Returns an integer vector indicating which observations have Pareto k estimates above threshold
 ```
 pareto_k_ids(loo, threshold = 0.5)